junxit/us-congress-bills-115/bill.md

 ## § 3.
 Prohibition on additional authorization of appropriations

 No additional funds are authorized to be appropriated to carry out this Act and the amendments made by this Act.
-This Act and such amendments shall be carried out using amounts otherwise available for such purposes.
+This Act and such amendments shall be carried out using amounts otherwise authorized for such purposes.